jwszol-classes/isp2022-Bak-Bejenka-Rubach/README.md

 ## Open Sky API
 The OpenSky Network is a non-profit community-based receiver network which has been continuously collecting air traffic surveillance data since 2013.
 To use this API there is no need to create account and it is free.
-In used method called get_states(bbox), bbox is a boundries of coordinates that return information about flights bounded by this coordinates.
+In used method called get_states(bbox), bbox is a boundries of coordinates.
+The function get_states returns information about flights bounded by this coordinates.
 All the data is stored in list of points.